cado-security/product-help/docs/cado/manage/users-authentication/users.md

 ---

-# How to Manage Users and Authentication in Cado
+# How to Manage Users and Authentication in / Forensic Acquisition and Investigation

-In the Cado platform, you can control user access to both processed data and raw data stored in the cloud, ensuring users only access the data they need.
+In the / Forensic Acquisition and Investigation platform, you can control user access to both processed data and raw data stored in the cloud, ensuring users only access the data they need.

-### Cado Platform Roles
+### / Forensic Acquisition and Investigation Platform Roles

 RBAC (Role Based Access) ensures only authorised individuals have access to specific features and data.
 This is based on permissions defined for the role they are assigned.